ahmadsyahdirizmi/iot-application-mit-inventor/README.md

 ## Features Overview

-1. **Login Screen**: Input your username and password to access the main functionalities.
+1. **Login/Main Menu Screen**: Input your username and password to access the main functionalities or register a new account.
-2. **Registration**: If you don't have an account, click the register button to create a new account.
+2. **Registration**: Create a new account if you don't have one.
-3. **Main Menu**: Log in with your registered account or use the legacy key for admin access.
-4. **Overview Screen**: View the number of devices connected and see an example of raw JSON data received.
+3. **Overview Screen**: View the number of devices connected and see an example of raw JSON data received.
 Click the devices button to proceed.
-5. **List Devices Screen**: View all the devices connected in a list format.
+4. **List Devices Screen**: View all the devices connected in a list format.
-6. **Moisture Sensor Details**: Click on the moisture sensor to view the latest 10 values in a chart format.
+5. **Moisture Sensor Details**: Click on the moisture sensor to view the latest 10 values in a chart format.
-7. **Environment Sensor Details**: View the latest 10 temperature and humidity data points in a chart format.
+6. **Environment Sensor Details**: View the latest 10 temperature and humidity data points in a chart format.
-8. **Actuator Control**: From the overview screen, control available actuators using switches and sliders.
+7. **Actuator Control**: From the overview screen, control available actuators using switches and sliders.

 ## Step-by-Step Instructions

-### 1. Main Menu Screen
+### 1. Login/Main Menu Screen

 - **Input Fields**: Enter your username and password.
 - **Login Button**: Click to log in.